technologies-of-history/course/schedule.md

 - Elizabeth Eisenstein, _The Print Revolution_, TBD

 ### Digital Assignments
-- View Thomas Tusser, Points of Good husbandrie (STC 24380) [The Archaeology of Reading](https://archaeologyofreading.org/)
+- View Thomas Tusser, Points of Good husbandrie (STC 24380) on [The Archaeology of Reading](https://archaeologyofreading.org/)
 - Introduction to basic TEI thanks to the [Women Writers Project](https://www.wwp.northeastern.edu/outreach/seminars/_current/presentations/basic_encoding/basic_encoding_tutorial_00.xhtml)

 ## Week 9: Maps & Ethnography
 ---
 ### Readings
 - Barbara E. Mundy, “Mapping the Aztec Capital: The 1524 Nuremburg Map of Tenochtitlan, Its Sources and Meanings,” _Imago Mundi_ 50 (1999): 11–33.
+[Available on D2L]

 ### Digital Assignments
 - Explore the [Agas Map](https://mapoflondon.uvic.ca/agas.htm), and compare the spatial representation of that city to the Nahuatl Maps of the [Mapas Project](https://mapas.uoregon.edu/content/welcome-mapas-project), paying close attention to the [Oztoticpac Lands Map](https://mapas.uoregon.edu/oztoc)